satejgandre/pong/README.md

     - A lives bar is displayed at the top right, showing the remaining lives visually.

 5. **Splash Screen**:
-    - The game starts with a splash screen displaying "PyAreSquare 2024" and "Pong" with smooth upward scrolling text.
+    - The game starts with a splash screen displaying "PyAreSquare 2024" and "Pong" with smooth downward scrolling text.
 The game starts when any button is pressed.

 6. **Restart Option**:
     - After the game over sequence, the player is prompted to restart the game.
 Pressing any button will reset the game and allow for a new playthrough.